 San Francisco is one of the most culturally vibrant, liberal and iconic cities in the West Coast, and probably all of America too.
 It is a melting pot of cultures and an LGBT+ haven, making it one of the USA’s sanctuary cities.
 Wherever you are from, San Francisco has something to make you feel right at home.
 Read more about car parking in San Francisco

 One of the most recognizable facets of this beautiful city, apart from the Golden Gate Bridge and the Bay Area, is its hilly terrain.
 San Francisco is built over 40-50 hills, making for very steep roads and winding roads which are a bit hard to navigate.
 This can make for some horrible road conditions and congestion.

 According to a 2017 study on traffic conditions in cities all over the world, Francisco ranked as the 5th worst city in the world and 3rd worst city in the USA when it comes to traffic conditions.
 Drivers in San Francisco spent round about 12% of their driving time stuck in traffic jams, which was exacerbated by the immigration of more people as the technology boom hit San Francisco.

 The terrible traffic conditions also made it very hard to park in the city.
 The streets of San Francisco tend to be quite narrow, and because of the roads being filled choc-a-bloc with vehicles, parking has also become a major problem in the city.
 However, several infrastructural changes have wrought positive changes in the city, and parking is no exception.
 Safe and quick parking is now possible in San Francisco, as long as you keep a few rules in mind.

-- Know the colour code: Parking on the streets can be a real problem in San Francisco, but colour coding the curbs really helps.
+Car Parking in San Francisco can be a real problem, but color-coding the curbs really helps.